 In connection with Apollo's acquisition of the Company, we adopted an equity incentive plan pursuant to which options to acquire up to 7,071,337 shares of the Company's common stock may be granted.
 Prior to fiscal 2011, the plan was amended to allow for an additional 5,267,500 options to be granted.
 Options granted under the 2006 Equity Incentive Plan may not be assigned or transferred, except to the Company or by will or the laws of descent or distribution.
 The 2006 Equity Incentive Plan terminates ten years after adoption and no options may be granted under the plan thereafter.
 The 2006 Equity Incentive Plan allows for the issuance of non-qualified options, options intended to qualify as "incentive stock options" within the meaning of the Internal Revenue Code of 1986, as amended, and stock appreciation rights.
 The employees participating in the 2006 Equity Incentive Plan receive options and stock appreciation rights under the 2006 Equity Incentive Plan pursuant to individual option and stock appreciation rights agreements, the terms and conditions of which are substantially identical.
 Each option agreement provides for the issuance of options to purchase common stock of the Company.
-Options granted under the 2006 Equity Incentive Plan had an exercise price per share that either (1) was fixed at the fair market value of a share of common stock on the date of grant and increases at the rate of 15% per year during the term.
+Options granted under the 2006 Equity Incentive Plan had an exercise price per share that either (1) was fixed at the fair market value of a share of common stock on the date of grant or (2) commenced at the fair market value of a share of common stock on the date of grant and increases at the rate of 15% per year during the term.
 Some options granted under the plan become vested and exercisable over a five-year period based on continued service.
 Other options become vested and exercisable based on the achievement by the Company of certain financial targets.
 Upon a change in control, the vesting schedule, with respect to certain options, accelerate for a portion of the shares subject to such options.